UFA GmbH: Post-war period: Dissolution and Sovietization vs. re-privatization

 In late April 1945, the UFA ateliers in Potsdam-Babelsberg and Berlin-Tempelhof were occupied by the Red Army.
 After the German Wehrmacht issued its unconditional surrender on May 7 & 9, 1945, the Military Government Law No. 191 initially halted and prohibited all further film production.
 On July 14, 1945, as a result of Military Government Law No. 52, all Reich-owned film assets of UFI Holding were seized.
 All activities in the film industry were placed under strict licensing regulations and all films were subject to censorship.

-The Soviet military government, which was in favour of a speedy reconstruction of the German film industry under Soviet supervision, incorporated the Babelsberg ateliers into DEFA, subsequently the GDR's state film studio, on May 17, 1946.
-Murderers Among Us was the first German feature film in the post-war era and the first so-called "Trümmerfilm" ("Rubble Film").
+The Soviet military government, which was in favour of a speedy reconstruction of the German film industry under Soviet supervision, incorporated the Babelsberg ateliers into DEFA, the state-run film studio, subsequently the GDR's state film studio, on May 17, 1946.
+The Murderers Are Among Us was the first German feature film in the post-war era and the first so-called "Trümmerfilm" ("Rubble Film").
 It was shot in 1945/46 by DEFA in the Althoff Studios in Babelsberg and the Jofa ateliers in Berlin-Johannisthal.
 Wolfgang Staudte directed the film and also wrote the screenplay.
 Additionally, the Soviets confiscated numerous UFA productions from the Babelsburg vaults and dubbed them into Russian for release in the USSR; and simultaneously began importing Soviet films to the same offices for dubbing into German and distribution to the surviving German theaters.